spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 ### Revert to Commitments

-Nodes may be launched as spots due to unavailable commitments (Reserved Instances or Savings Plans).
+Nodes may be launched as spots or regulars due to unavailable commitments (RI or SP).
 Ocean continuously scans the market for available commitments.
-When it finds them, it reverts the spots to commitments.
+When it finds them, it reverts the spots/regulars to commitments.

-The Revert to Commitments widget shows the number of events for which a spot instance was reverted to a commitment in the selected time range.
+The Revert to Commitments widget shows the number of events for which a spot/regular nodes was reverted to a commitment in the selected time range.

 Monitor these events on the autoscaling activity panel to see how your cluster dynamically adapts to changes in the cloud market and exploits the cost-saving opportunities of commitments.